mchandler/rubyparse/README.md

 I've had about two hours total to read up on Ruby, so this is not going to be pretty.
 Be prepared to phone the authorities to report me for egregious errors and a complete lack of skill.

+## Running these scripts (for reals!)

+On the command line:
++ ruby soccer.rb
++ ruby weather.rb

+Enjoy!